-Students have also been successful at receiving awards from other agencies including the Fullbright Fellowship, National Science Foundation, and others.
+Students have also been successful at receiving awards from other agencies including the Fulbright Fellowship, National Science Foundation, and others.
 Information about these awards is circulated to students each semester.

-Students may also participate in John Jay College work-study assignments, or may teach up to one adjunct course each semester, with the permission of the DCT for pay, in addition to their regular stipend assignments.
+Students may also participate in John Jay College work-study assignments, or may teach up to two adjunct courses per school year for pay (with the permission of the DCT), in addition to their regular stipend assignments.

-Finally, because the cost of living in New York City is high, some students choose take out student loans.
-The financial aid office currently estimates living expenses to be $25,046.00 per year (including books, transportation, food and personal expenses.)
+Finally, because the cost of living in New York City is high, some students choose to take out student loans.
 For current, detailed, comprehensive information about financing your studies, please visit The Graduate Center's "Tuition and Fees" webpage by clicking here.

 Requests for applications and any additional information (e.g. financial aid) should be addressed to: